Troyanovsky/Local-LLM-Comparison-Colab-UI/README.md

 - vicuna-7B-v1.3-GPTQ (using oobabooga/text-generation-webui) : 10
 - UltraLM-13B-GPTQ (using oobabooga/text-generation-webui) : 8.5
 - airoboros-13B-gpt4-1.4-GPTQ (using oobabooga/text-generation-webui) : 10
+- llama-13b-supercot-GGML (using oobabooga/text-generation-webui) : 9.5
+- baichuan-vicuna-7B-GGML (using oobabooga/text-generation-webui) : 8.5

 ### Question 6: Determine the sentiment of this customer review: "I had a fantastic experience at this restaurant.
 The food was delicious, and the service was outstanding."
 Task Domain: Sentiment Analysis